Configure utility services

 You must specify the Export Web Map Task REST URL of the print service.
 Asynchronous print services are not supported.

-After validating the REST URL you provided, you will see the initial layout templates available through the print service (with the option to print the legend if it is available).
+After validating the REST URL you provided, the initial layout templates are available through the print service (with the option to print the legend if it is available).
 If your organization has more than one print layout, the Print button in Map Viewer Classic and Map Viewer provide a list of the print layouts.
 You can create, edit, or delete templates to have a more customized experience for printing maps in Map Viewer and Map Viewer Classic.
 These changes are saved as a setting in your organization; they are not saved to the print service.

 3. Manage the layout templates in the following ways: